mszajna/await-cps/README.md

 ### Monitor operations

-`monitor-enter` and `monitor-exit` are strictly related to executing thread and therefore are not supported.
+`monitor-enter` and `monitor-exit` are strictly related to the executing thread and therefore are not supported.

+Currently there is no warning when monitor-* is used inside async which may lead to hard-to-spot concurrency bugs.

+### Meta

+Metadata of forms containing `await` expressions is currently lost in translation.

+## Does it work?

+Being cautious about a library applying chainsaw surgery to your production code is only fair.
+The goal of this library is for you to be able to use it with confidence.

+The test suite included employs generative testing producing nested combinations of expressions including special forms, synchronous and asynchronous function calls.
+It asserts that both the result (value returned or exception thrown) and the order of any side effects is consistent with what you'd observe with regular, synchronous evaluation.

+At the same time, the project has not seen extensive production use yet.

-## TODO
+## License

-- presereve meta
-- recursive fn-async
-- warn on monitor-*
+This project is distributed under [The MIT License](https://github.com/mszajna/await-cps/blob/master/LICENSE).